Skip to main content

 Smoke detector batteries generally last around eight to 10 months, but they can sometimes last a little longer.
 However, it's a good idea to change your batteries at least once a year, even if you haven't seen any indicators that they are low.

 Keep in mind that your smoke detector will use up new batteries faster as it ages.
-Some smoke detectors are built with batteries that last up to five years or the life of the actual detector.
+Some smoke detectors are built with batteries that last up to five years or the lifetime of the actual detector.

-The smoke detector is on and functioning
+2. The smoke detector is on and functioning

 Sometimes the red light on your smoke detector means nothing is wrong.